hph/drake/README.md

 drake
 =====
-The main reason this program was written in the first place was to be able to easily generate unique and secure passwords for every website one might need to and to be able to do it on any computer without storing any of the passwords.
+The main reason this program was written to be able to easily generate unique and secure passwords for any and every website one might need a password for and to be able to do it on any computer without storing the passwords.
 The way this is accomplished is by using a pseudo-random generator to generate passwords.
-Pseudo-random generators need an input called 'seed' or otherwise they would always return the same number.
+Pseudo-random generators need an input called 'seeds' or otherwise they would always return the same number.
 By combining a master password, such as 'bingo' and 'gmail' one has the seed 'bingogmail' which can be used to generate a 16-character long, extremely secure password (95¹⁶ ≈ 4,4 · 10³¹